(Berk became Berg in North America.)

 - Jacob (Jack) Berg was born in Brooklyn, New York, on 25 December 1919.
 He married Bernice in 1950, and they had three children.
 Jack died on 7 February 1969.

-- Fayvish Berk, later Frank Berg, was born in Trashkun in 1885, and became a tailor.
-With the help of his brother Yosel, he went to the U.S. like his brothers Dovid-Itzik and Shimel.
-On 25 December 1913 in Chicago, Illinois, Frank married Tillie Lederman, who was born in Brest-Litovsk on 15 April 1894.
+- Fayvish Berk, later Frank Berg, was born in Trashkun in 1885 or 1891, and became a tailor.
+With the help of his brother Yosel, he emigrated to the U.S. in 1909.
+On 27 December 1913 in Chicago, Illinois, Frank married Tillie Lederman, who was born in Brest-Litovsk on 15 April 1894.
 Frank and Tillie had four children.
-Frank died in February 1964 in Tampa, Florida.
+Frank died on 29 February 1964 in Tampa, Florida.
 Tillie died in January 1965 in Los Angeles, California.

 PHOTO Frank Berg with his sister Freda Rifkin (1946)

-- The four children of Frank Berg and Tilley:
+- The four children of Frank Berg and Tillie Lederman:

 - Lillian Berg was born 4 October 1914 in Chicago, Illinois.
 In October 1935 in New York City, she married Harold Pecker (born in 1912).
 They had no children.
 Lillian died on 27 February 1981.
 Harold died in September 1981 in Tampa, Florida.